Christopher Anderson discusses his new book, COP

 - Christopher Anderson

-Anderson (b 1970; joined Magnum in 2005) was born in Canada and grew up in west Texas.
+Anderson was born in 1970 in Canada and grew up in west Texas.
+His photographic career began working for local newspapers.
 In 2000, on assignment for the New York Times Magazine, he boarded a small wooden boat with 44 Haitians trying to sail to America.
 The boat sank in the Caribbean.
-The photographs received the Robert Capa Gold Medal and marked the beginning of a 10 period as a contract photographer for Newsweek Magazine and National Geographic Magazine.
-In 20011 he became New York Magazine’s first ever Photographer in Residence.
+The photographs received the Robert Capa Gold Medal and marked the beginning of a ten-year period as a contract photographer for Newsweek Magazine and National Geographic Magazine.
+In 2011 he became New York Magazine’s first ever Photographer in Residence; a notable collaboration that would also mark Anderson’s shift into portraiture and fashion, making images of significant figures including Barack Obama, Spike Lee and Debby Harry.